-This course will focus on the development of analytical and evaluative skills through readings from primary sources, journal articles and other supplementary materials.
+Honors English I A and Honors English I B will focus on the development of analytical and evaluative skills through readings from primary sources, journal articles and other supplementary materials.
 Works in fiction, nonfiction, poetry, and drama will be studied.
 Students will engage in high level critical thinking and learning through discussion, writing, collaborative projects and research.
-Students will have the opportunity to develop research skills and to produce both critical essays and a research paper.
+Students will have the opportunity to develop research skills to produce critical essays.
 Emphasis will be placed on the five steps of the writing process and the revision stage.
 Students will have instruction in both grammar and MLA conventions to improve writing.